 Maypeaceandpeaceandpeacebeeverywhere (glow of satisfaction).

 In all this finger-pointing, the one place missed is the place occupied by the pointer.
 And thus the whole point of this tiny invocation is also missed.
-The glow of satisfaction at the end is what the Sanskrit sages call: avichAra-Ananda, (literally ‘bliss without enquiry’).
+The glow of satisfaction at the end is what the Sanskrit sages call: avicAra-Ananda, (literally, ‘bliss without enquiry’).
 Or, to put it in common Western parlance: ignorance is bliss.

-In ignorance the point that was missed was that this simple mantra held vital knowledge that could help free me from my sense of limitation, insecurity and unhappiness.
-The reason for this is that the way the words ‘this’ and ‘that’ in the mantra were understood left me out of the picture: they were taken as a description of the ‘Absolute’ – something ‘out there’.
-Before trying to correct the error it is as well to be clear about why one should bother.
+In ignorance, the fact that is missed was that this simple mantra held vital knowledge that would free me from my sense of limitation, insecurity and unhappiness.
+The reason for missing this vital knowledge is that the way the words ‘this’ and ‘that’ in the mantra were understood left me out of the picture: they were taken as a reference to the ‘Absolute’ something ‘out there’ and his creation here all around us.
+In order to correct the misunderstanding we need to start by being clear at the outset about why one should bother.

-1. vedAnta tells us that our struggles in life arise from a simple error: we take ourselves to be what we are not and then take on the limitations of what we mistakenly take ourselves to be.
-We take ourselves to be everything bounded by skin, and everything external to the body is 'not me'.
+Vedanta tells us that our struggles in life arise from a simple error: we take ourselves to be what we are not, and then take on the limitations of what we’ve mistakenly assumed ourselves to be.
+We take ourselves to be everything bounded by skin, and everything external to the body is ‘not me’.
 Everything that’s not-me threatens my security and happiness because the ‘me’ bounded by skin is not up to the challenges thrown up by the not-me world.
 The struggles end when we realise that instead of trying to compensate for the impotence of the mistaken ‘me’, we try to correct the error and discover the true self.

-2. vedAnta also tells us that the jIva, the individual, is not limited to the body-mind complex, but has a ‘self’, Atma, which lends existence to the body-mind complex.
-In fact, of these two levels of reality, the Atma is true and the body-mind complex is merely ‘as though’ real.
+Vedanta also tells us that the jIva, the individual, is not limited to just the body-mind complex, but has a ‘self’, AtmA, which lends existence to the body-mind complex.
+In fact, of these two levels of reality, the AtmA is what’s absolutely real and the body-mind complex is merely ‘as though’ real.
 The two levels of reality are termed satyam and mithyA.
 The common translation of satyam and mithyA as ‘real-unreal’ is, typically, only half-true.
 The true bit is that the word ‘real’ is accurate enough as a translation of satyam.
-But vedAnta recognises two types of unreality: tuchCham, totally unreal, non-existent like the son of a barren woman, and mithyA, that which is not totally non-existent, nor totally real.
+But Vedanta recognises two types of unreality: tuccham, totally unreal, non-existent like the son of a barren woman, and mithyA, that which is not totally non-existent, nor totally real.
 That which has independent existence is sat and that which needs sat for its existence is mithyA.
-The traditional example of water and wave in vedAnta helps explain the relation.
+The traditional example of water and wave in Vedanta helps explain the relation.

-5. The metaphor applies where it really matters: wave stands for the individual (jIva), ocean stands for the creation (jagat), water is Atma.
-(The 'Tattva Bodha’ chart shows the full extent of, and relation between, these terms.
-And shows that they all stem from the one Reality.)
+The metaphor applies where it really matters: wave stands for the individual (jIva), ocean stands for the creation (jagat), water is AtmA.
+(The ‘tattva Bodha’ chart shows the full extent of, and relation between, these terms.
+And shows that they all stem from the one Reality.
+See m article ‘Tattva Bodha in a nutshell’ on this site: http://www.advaita.org.uk/discourses/teachers/tattvabodha_bonnici.htm)

 With key terms established, we’re now ready to make it personal...